Twitter, Facebook, Snap join White House Covid vax campaign

-San Francisco, April 19 (IANS) Social media platforms like Facebook, Twitter, and Snap have joined the US government's promotional campaign for vaccine eligibility, according to a media report.
+San Francisco: Social media platforms like Facebook, Twitter, and Snap have joined the US government's promotional campaign for vaccine eligibility, according to a media report.

 The White House through its Covid vaccination campaign aims to address vaccine hesitancy.
 Earlier, it had set a date of May 1 for states to open coronavirus vaccine eligibility to all adults, but later it was preponed to April 19, the Verge quoted Axios as saying on Sunday.